All Episodes

 And I think in her statement, she said that her mother actually encouraged her to go out with me.

-Well, actually there was there was one that a fourteen year old that was working as a Santa helper when you approached her and when she was sixteen and her mother forbade her.
+Well, actually, there was one, a 14-year-old that was working as a Santer helper when you approached her, and when she was 16, and her mother forbade her.

-Let me let me ask let me go back to Korfman for a minute here because this is the issue here.
+Let me go back to Korfman for a minute here, because this is the issue here.

-Um she gives specific instances where the first day you met her at the courthouse, you got her phone number, you talked to her on the on the phone, and on that you drove you drove her thirty minutes from her house to the woods and where you lived, and you kissed her, and on a second visit, you took off her shirt, pants, removed your clothes, touched her bra underpants, and you guided her hand to touch him over your underwear.
+She gives specific instances where the first day you met her at the courthouse, you got her phone number, you talked to her on the phone, and you drove her 30 minutes from her house to the woods where you lived, and you kissed her, and on a second visit, you took off her shirt, pants, removed your clothes, touched her bra underpants, and you guided her hand to touch him over your underwear.

 And I think, you know, obviously it's about a month away from this election campaign.